Wolf Outsmarted by Quick-Thinking Pig

 VIEW -

-£3.00 Add to basket£3.00Activities in this lesson include learning what a parody is, looking at a parody of the Three Little Pigs and then creating a new parody and answering higher and lower order questions about the parody.
+£3.00 Add to basket£3.00Activities in this lesson include looking at an alternative version of the Three Little Pigs that is mainly written from the wolf’s perspective.
+Adjectives are used for descriptions and nouns are used for comparisons.
+Activities include answering higher and lower order questions and completing a story mountain.

 There is a five-minute evidence-based CPD activity at the end of this lesson which will develop classroom teachers’ skill set.
-This CPD consists of a research extract on thinking skills with a five-minute activity based on this extract.
+This CPD consists of a research extract on self-assessment with a five-minute activity based on this extract.

 VIEW